plone/training/dexterity_2.rst

 .. _dexterity2-catalogindex-label:

-Add catalog-indexes
+Add catalog indexes
 -------------------

 In the `talklistview` we had to wake up all objects to access some of their attributes.
-That is ok if we don't have many objects and they are light dexterity-objects.
+That is ok if we don't have many objects and they are light dexterity objects.
 If we had thousands of objects this might not be a good idea.

-Instead of loading them all into memory we will use catalog-indexes to get the data we want to display.
+Instead of loading them all into memory we will use catalog indexes to get the data we want to display.

 Add a new file ``profiles/default/catalog.xml``